 Examples in Context:

-- “When they held hands, it felt as if their hands were the bridge to each other’s soul.”
+- “When they held hands, it felt as if their hands were the bridge to each other’s souls.”

 - “A simple touch from her hands was a bridge, helping him express feelings he’d long kept inside.”